daphne3600/Getting-and-cleaning-data/README.md

 This README describes the script run_analysis.R that is used to process the raw data and produce the tidy data set.

-Information about the raw data etc can be found in the CodeBook.md
+Information about the raw data etc can be found in the CodeBook.md.
+That document also describes the data.

 ## What run_analysis does: